European shares fall, Greek weekend debt talks prompt caution

 Greece failed again to clinch a deal with its international creditors on Thursday, setting up a last-ditch effort on Saturday to avert a default next week.

-The VSTOXX, a volatility measure that is a crude measure of investor fear, also rose.
+The VSTOXX, a volatility measure that is a crude measure of investor fear, rose 1.4 points to its highest level since Monday.

-A rally has left the FTSEurofirst 300 up over 2 percent on the week, as optimism had built that a deal may be found.
+A rally this week has left the FTSEurofirst 300 up 2.2 percent for the week, as optimism had built that a deal may be found.

 While an agreement on Saturday is possible, traders said the high amount of uncertainty ahead of the negotiations made investors unwilling to leave themselves exposed heading into the weekend.